Pahan-Madusha/Learn-DBMS/README.md

 # Learn-DBMS
-Some questions and answers related to DBMS in MySQL
+This repository contains some questions and answers related to DBMS implemented in MySQL.